Parent page: Altium Concord Pro

 <Entity altiumType="Capacitors" plmType="Capacitor">

-Entity tags, two sections are used to control and configure synchronization from the Workspace server to the enterprise system , and the enterprise system to the Workspace server – allowing for uni- or bi-directional synchronization.
+Entity tags, two sections are used to control and configure synchronization from the Concord Pro server to the enterprise system instance, and the enterprise system instance to the Concord Pro server – allowing for uni- or bi-directional synchronization.
 Use the following sections, in conjunction with the comments available in the sample configuration files, to learn more.
-Ultimately, what gets defined in the configuration file will vary depending on your specific needs, and also the (PLM) attributes that have been defined in the connected enterprise system instance.
+Ultimately, what gets defined in the configuration file will vary depending on your specific needs.

-This sub-section is used to control and configure synchronization from the Workspace to the enterprise system instance (PLM) in the form:
+This section is used to control and configure synchronization from the Concord Pro server to the enterprise system instance in the form:

 Within the ToPlm section, the following sections are defined:

-This section is used to control and configure synchronization from the enterprise system instance to the Workspace server in the form:
+This section is used to control and configure synchronization from the enterprise system instance to the Concord Pro server in the form:

 <ToAltium sync="true" mode="createAndUpdate">

-mode statement determines how component data is synchronized from the enterprise system to the Workspace.
+mode statement determines how component data is synchronized from the enterprise system to Concord Pro.
 The default mode (

-updateExisting) allows only existing Workspace components to be updated, whereas the
+updateExisting mode allows only existing server components to be updated.

 Within the ToAltium section, the following sections are defined: